Sobeys in-store checklist

 Participants sometimes forgot to add items to their lists and only remembered to buy them when they came across them in-store.

 Participants liked seeing online prices for products because they could calculate total grocery costs without cross-referencing flyers.
-They also wanted to keep a pulse on limited time deals.
+Prices on Voila,com were different from in-store Sobeys inventory.

 Incentives for actively tracking points and potential for shoppers to receive exclusive awards for using the checklist.
 This was an area that would make sense to revisit later on when a native check-out gets implemented.